AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ## Colors

 AnyChart uses default colors to colorize data elements of chart automatically even if you have not define special colors.
 Also you can set and apply the color to exact data series or data point.

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set **.fill()** parameter.
+To apply the color to the exact series we need to set {api:anychart.charts.Pie#fill}**.fill()**{api} parameter.
 In the sample below we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_PieDoughnutChart\_06{sample}

 ## Hatch Fills

 AnyChart technology allows printing of charts.
 Some color printers print colors unpredictable and very often it is hard to identify similar colors.
 Also it is impossible to identify colors on prints of b/w (monochrome) printers.
 AnyChart has very useful feature - hatch fills, ideal for differentiating elements for black and white display or for those who are color blind.
 Hatch fill is fully-independent structure, it doesn't rely on color fill and it has own settings.
 To see whole range of available hatch types see [Hatch](../Appearance_Settings/Hatch_Fill) tutorial.

 To demonstrate hatch fill feature we've prepared the following sample.
 As you see it is completely monochrome.
 We have chart with 10 series.
-For every series we've applied different hatch fills by setting **.hatchFill()** parameter for each of them.
+For every series we've applied different hatch fills by setting {api:anychart.charts.Pie#hatchFill}**.hatchFill()**{api} parameter for each of them.

 {sample}BCT\_PieDoughnutChart\_08{sample}